 Stephen was not the only communicator.
-On October 23, 1973, these words, apparently coming from Christ, flowed from Ashman’s vocal cords: “The task of your servant Stephen is that of messenger and he speaks with great authority.
+On October 23, 1973, these words, apparently coming from Christ, were heard: “The task of your servant Stephen is that of messenger and he speaks with great authority.
 The task of yourselves is the decision as to which way you choose use those messages…”

 In one of the early messages recorded, Christ said: “The way to your God is through two things alone, and these things are your witnesses.
 Love and sacrifice.
 For these are the lances of the Lord.
 For love to pierce your heart, and the sacrifice to come into your heart are what is needed; for you must sacrifice the lesser for the greater.
 At all times your ears, your mind and your eyes are assaulted with half-truths and blasphemies.”